quaziashfaq/notes/cloud/aws.md

       - better fault tolerance
       - better cost management
       - ec2, dynamodb, aurora

+####  AWS Trust & Safety team
+The customer should contact the AWS Trust & Safety team using the form or email if they found that there is mining happening in their EC2 machines.

+#### DDoS attack protection
+Use the following services:
+- AWS Shield
+- CloudFront
+- Web Application Firewall (WAF)
+- Route 53

+#### Questions
+- Customer Service Policy for Penetration Testing:
+AWS customers are welcome to carry out security assessments or penetration tests against their AWS infrastructure without prior approval for Amazon EC2 instances, NAT gateways, elastic load balancers, and 7 other services.

 ## Machine Learning
   - Amazon Kendra - intelligent search